zenika-open-source/immutadot/docs/GETTING_STARTED.md

 ### Path notation

-For more information on the path notation of immutad●t, see the [path notation documentation](./PATH_NOTATION.md).
+For more information on the path notation of immutadot, see the [path notation documentation](./PATH_NOTATION.md).

 ## Grouping modifications